MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/tutorials/tutorial-set-up-data-product-batch.md

 ## Prerequisites

+Before you begin setting up your data product batch, make sure you meet these prerequisites:

 - **Azure subscription**.
 If you don't have an Azure subscription, [create your Azure free account today](https://azure.microsoft.com/free/).

 - **Permissions to the Azure subscription**.
-To set up Purview and Azure Synapse Analytics for the deployment, you must have the [User Access Administrator](/azure/role-based-access-control/built-in-roles#user-access-administrator) role or [Owner](/azure/role-based-access-control/built-in-roles#owner) role in the Azure subscription.
+To set up Purview and Azure Synapse Analytics for the deployment, you must have the [User Access Administrator](/azure/role-based-access-control/built-in-roles#user-access-administrator) role or the [Owner](/azure/role-based-access-control/built-in-roles#owner) role in the Azure subscription.
 You'll set more role assignments for services and service principals in the tutorial.

 - **Deployed resources**.
 To complete the tutorial, these resources must already be deployed in your Azure subscription:

   - *Data management landing zone*.
 For more information, see the [data management landing zone](https://github.com/Azure/data-management-zone) GitHub repository.
   - *Data landing zone*.
 For more information, see the [data landing zone](https://github.com/Azure/data-landing-zone) GitHub repository.
   - *Data product batch*.
 For more information, see the [data product batch](https://github.com/Azure/data-product-batch) GitHub repository.